 Are you dating somebody with anxiety?
 You like that person but lately, you discovered about their anxiety issues, what will you do?

-40 % of relationships are abandoned just when the other partner discover the underlying mental illness and sees it as a burden and a taboo to live with such a relationship.
+40 % of relationships are abandoned just when the other partner discovers the underlying mental illness and sees it as a burden and a taboo to live with such a relationship.

 What will you do if you discover that your partner has anxiety issues?
 Will you stay or will you step back, will you help the person overcome it or leave them?